What is Ready to Run® Iowa?

 Why Ready to Run Iowa?

-Iowa only just recently elected a female governor in the 2018 election and has only sent three women to the U.S. Congress.
-In terms of women in the state legislature, Iowa ranks just above the national average of 28.6% with 45 women (30%) serving in the state house and senate.
+Here in Iowa, we elected our first female governor in 2018 and have sent only five women to the U.S. Congress (the first senator in 2014 and the first two representatives in 2018).
+In terms of women in the state legislature, Iowa currently ranks below the national average of 32.7% with 44 women (29.33%) serving in the state house and senate.
 While this is an improvement from 2017 numbers, Iowa still has a ways to go in achieving gender balance.
 Beyond achieving fundamental fairness and democratic ideals, having women in office makes a measurable difference.
 Research shows that elected and appointed women bring to the table distinctive issues and perspectives based on their life experiences.

 What topics does Ready to Run Iowa cover?

-Past Ready to Run® Iowa workshops have covered these topics:
+Past workshops have covered some combination of these topics:

 Positioning Yourself for Public Office